Atrociously/stilts/book/src/language/inheritance_expressions.md

 ## Extends
 ---

+The *extends* expression informs the Stilts engine that the current template **extends** the functionality of another template.
+The current template becomes a "child" of the template in the *extends* expression.
+A child template is any template which invokes the *extends* expression in order to inherit from a "parent" template.
+A parent template is any template which has child templates that extend from it.
+A template can be at once a parent and a child template if both those conditions are met.

-An extends *expression* is how a template asserts that it is based upon another template it *extends* the *base* templates content with it's own.
-Without the usage of *blocks* the content of the child template is simply added to the end of the parent template.
+The **extending** of functionality in the simplest case means that the content of the current template is added to the end of the parent template and that is how it gets rendered.
+It does however get more complicated with *block* expressions.

 ### base.html
 ```stilts